 DEGREES & CERTIFICATES

-Certificate of Achievement (ACH), Applied Design in Art: 3D Materials & Processes
+Applied Design in Art: 3D Materials & Processes, Certificate of Achievement (C-ACH)

 The program is led by Kristin Beeler and supported by experienced professionals.
 We partner regularly with local and national organizations in jewelry, metals and crafts to create a network that supports our students’ goals after leaving the classroom.

 The AA in Arts includes both Beginning Jewelry and Ceramics I. Students may then focus on an Applied Design option for another 7 units in Ceramics and/or Jewelry.